 In a standard ownCloud installation the log level is set to Normal.
 To find any issues you need to raise the log level to All in your config.php file, or to Everything on your ownCloud Admin page.
 Please see Logging Configuration for more information on these log levels.

-Some logging - for example JavaScript console logging - needs manually editing the configuration file.
-Edit config/config.php and add define ('DEBUG', true);:
+Some logging - for example JavaScript console logging - needs debugging enabled.
+Edit config/config.php and change 'debug' => false, to 'debug' => true, Be sure to change it back when you are finished.